tharveyster/finance-tracker/README.md

 | - | - |
 | [<img src="./public/images/finance-tracker-home-page-blank.png" alt="Home page before accounts are added" width="600">](public/images/finance-tracker-home-page-blank.png) | [<img src="./public/images/finance-tracker-home-page.png" alt="Home page after accounts are added" width="600">](public/images/finance-tracker-home-page.png) |

-## Deployed

-A test version of this application has been deployed to Heroku at [this link](https://finance-tracker-8691.herokuapp.com/)

 ## Installation
 Clone this repository, go to the repository folder in the terminal, and then run the following command